National Register of Historic Places listings in Wichita County, Texas

 This is a list of the National Register of Historic Places listings in Wichita County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Wichita County, Texas.
-There are three districts and nine individual properties listed on the National Register in the county.
+There are three districts and ten individual properties listed on the National Register in the county.
 One district includes a State Antiquities Landmark and a Recorded Texas Historic Landmark.
 Four other individual properties are also Recorded Texas Historic Landmarks.

 Current listings

 The locations of National Register properties and districts may be seen in a mapping service provided.